Burnley Tone of Voice — Emoji-Heavy

 Identity is anchored in a tight cluster of recurring hashtags — #BurnleyFC, #PremierLeague, #Football appear on nearly every post.
 The voice is imperative, past-tense, and emoji-heavy — designed for fans scrolling on mobile during and around matches.

-What is Burnley's brand message?
+What is Burnley's slogan?

 What makes Burnley's brand voice unique?